Samagra-Development/docs/docs/Android Profile Mangement Module.md

 }
 ```

-7. Map the values corresponding to these content fields, as per your app’s scenario.
+2.3.7 Map the values corresponding to these content fields, as per your app’s scenario.
 You could fetch and store these values in the SharedPreerences or in local DB, after receiving User Info from App Login Response or from particular User Data API.

-## UI Capabilities for the User
+### 2.4 UI Capabilities for the User

-The package provides the following capabilities to the user:
+2.4.1 ** Capabilities provided to the user by the Module:-**

 1. Render the User Profile Screen based on Firebase Remote Config’s returned User Profile Configurations and its values correspondingly received from User Data stored locally.